Skulltrail192/One-Core-API-Binaries/README.md

   - Crysis 1,2, and 3 (directx 10-11 mode);

 **Known Limitations:**
-- When you install Windows XP or Windows Server 2003 on VirtualBox, by default, APIC option is disabled.
-For now, One-Core-API has limitation on cannot be installed on Machine with only PIC mode (ACPI option) enabled.
-So, you MUST enable APIC mode on VM options to use One-Core-API on Windows XP/2003 inside Virtual Box;
 - The unique language on binaries for now is English.
 You can install on Windows with another language, however, several dialogs and strings will be displayed in engilsh;
 - New applications installers may not work, like Chrome, Maxthon, Utorrent, Discord, Team vieweretc crash and application isn't installed.
 Need use a pre-installed version, copied from other operation system;